ossf/scorecard/README.md

 ## Overview

 ### What is Scorecards?

-We created Scorecards to give consumers of open-source projects an easy way to judge whether their dependencies are safe.
+We created Scorecards to help open source maintainers improve their security best practices and to help open source consumers judge whether their dependencies are safe.

 Scorecards is an automated tool that assesses a number of important heuristics [("checks")](#scorecard-checks) associated with software security and assigns